SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/2-DeployTheApplication.md

 ##  SAP BTP, Kyma Runtime

 The deployment process in Kyma requires you to use a helm-based deployment approach.

-Please ensure you have the respective command line tools installed in your development environment such as **helm**, **Docker** and **kubectl** before you proceed!
+> **Important** - Please ensure you have the respective command line tools installed in your development environment such as **helm**, **Docker** and **kubectl** before you proceed!

 > **Hint** - In this tutorial we assume a basic understanding of the Kyma deployment process.
 If you are not familiar with deployment of Kyma solutions, please refer to our [Multitenant SaaS Sample Scenario](https://github.com/SAP-samples/btp-cap-multitenant-saas/#readme) or follow the respective [SAP Developer Journey](https://learning.sap.com/learning-journey/deliver-side-by-side-extensibility-based-on-sap-btp-kyma-runtime) to learn the basics and get your setup ready.

-1. Before you start the deployment, please copy and rename to provided **values-private.sample.yaml** file to **values-private.yaml**.
+1. Before you start the deployment, please copy and rename to provided **values-private.sample.yaml** file ((single/multi)-tenant/deploy/kyma/charts) to **values-private.yaml**.
 This will ensure that your configuration details are not being committed to GitHub by accident.

 2. Pease provide values for the following parameters in your **values-private.yaml** file, based on your own environment and the Container Registry being used.